astrohitc/NScat/docs/index.rst

 .. _reference:

-The McGill-Magnetar-Catalog
+NScat - a python package to query neutron star parameters from publicly available databases.
 ==================

-This python package is used for querying the McGill magnetar catalog,  (Olausen & Kaspi, 2014), and please refer to the URL (http://www.physics.mcgill.ca/~pulsar/magnetar/main.html).
+This python package is used for querying neutron star parameters from various publicly available databases.
+One of the databases we are queying is the McGill magnetar catalog  (Olausen & Kaspi, 2014), and please refer to the URL (http://www.physics.mcgill.ca/~pulsar/magnetar/main.html).

 While using the catalog from the specified URL, the user neither has an option to search directly nor can search by specifying any conditions on the parameters of magnetars.

 This package attempts to solve this problem.
-It provides a python interface to the user to query the McGill Magnetar Catalog.
+It provides a python interface to the user to query the McGill Magnetar Catalog and will provide for several databases in the future.

-We also plan to add a graph plotter.

-It is neither affiliated nor endorsed by the Magnetar group at McGill University.
+It is neither affiliated nor endorsed by the Magnetar group at McGill University or any other group and university.

 Comments and suggestions are welcome.
 This package is under development.